DataJuggler/Excelerate/README.md

 Nuget package version 1.1.0 was just published: DataJuggler.Excelerate

-A class named CodeGenerator was just created, and now using the same CSharpClassWriter that code generates for DataTier.Net, I code generate classes based on your header row.
+A class named CodeGenerator was just created, and now by inheriting from the same CSharpClassWriter that code generates for DataTier.Net, I code generate classes based on your header row.

 I have a couple of clients that I build programs that automate combining columns from multiple Worksheets to form reports.